otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

     • There are three important parameters that must be specified to denovo_map.pl, the minimum stack depth (`m`), the distance allowed between stacks (`M`), and the distance allowed between catalog loci (`n`).
-Use the values we determined for these parameters in the previous exercise, but do not restrict the loci to just those found in 80%
+Use the values we determined for these parameters in the previous exercise, but do not restrict the loci to just those found in 80% like we did in the opt runs.

     • Also, you must set the stacks directory as the output, and use XX threads.